Csson/p5-DBICx-Sweeten/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 79:

+    An empty L<>

+- Around line 83:

+    An empty L<>